lmccart/SocialHacking/readme.md

 # Appropriating Interaction Technologies

 * Wednesdays 3:20-5:50, ITP room 442
 * [Office hours signup](http://bit.ly/1hECzFK) - We have office hours on Thursdays, in room 455.
 Please add "AIT" in the description of the signup.
-If you need to set up a different time, email me us.
+If you need to set up a different time, email us.
 * [Resident office hours signup](https://itp.nyu.edu/inwiki/)